Tyler Johnson Game Preview: Blackhawks vs. Golden Knights

 Johnson Season Stats Insights

-- In 5 games this season, Johnson has a plus-minus rating of -1, while averaging 15:46 on the ice per game.

-- Johnson has a goal in two of the five games he's played on the year, with multiple goals in one of them.
+- Johnson has a goal in two of the seven games he's played on the season, with multiple goals in one of them.

-- Johnson has tallied point in two of five games this season, with multiple points in one of them.
+- Johnson has tallied point in two of seven games this season, with multiple points in one of them.

-- Johnson has yet to put up an assist this year through five games.
+- Through seven games this year, Johnson has not recorded an assist.

-- Johnson's odds on his points over/under carry an implied probability of 48.8% that he hits the over.
+- Johnson's implied probability to go over his point total is 44.4% based on the odds.

-- Given his moneyline odds, Johnson has an implied probability of 32.3% of going over his assist prop bet.
+- There is an implied probability of 30.3% of Johnson going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.